davidgiven/fluxengine/doc/brother.md

 disk don't line up with the position of the head in a PC drive).
 The word processors themselves solved this by microstepping until they found where the real track is, but normal PC drives aren't capable of doing this.
+Particularly with the 120kB disks, you might want to fiddle with the start track (e.g. `:t=0-79x2`) to get a clean read.
+Keep an eye on the bad sector map that's dumped at the end of a read.

 Using FluxEngine to *write* disks isn't a problem, so the simplest solution is to use FluxEngine to create a new disk, with the tracks